MarcoJanse/kb/GitHub/kb-github-jekyll-blog-hosted-on-github-pages.md

 ### Create and configure Jekyll static website using Codespaces

-- From within your codespaces, make sure you are in the root of your folder (`workspaces/<username>.github.io`) on the main branch.
+- From within your Codespaces, make sure you are in the root of your folder (`workspaces/<username>.github.io`) on the main branch.
 (At this point, you shouldn't have any sub folders or additional branches yet)
 - Create a docs folder to host your Jekyll site.
   - `mkdir docs`
 - Initialize a new Jekyll project from the docs folder